Tired of the 9-to-5 grind and wishing you had more time for your family?

 How to Set Up Argon for Your Permanent Jewelry Welder

 If you decide to use argon, you’ll need a few things: an argon gas tank, a regulator with flow control, and the proper tubing to connect it to your welder.
-You can buy an argon regulator from Pepetools or Sunstone, both of which make quality equipment designed for permanent jewelry welding.
+You can buy an argon regulator from Pepetools or Sunstone Engineering, both of which make quality equipment designed for permanent jewelry welding.

 To set it up, start by securing the regulator onto the argon tank.
 Then, attach the tubing from the regulator to your welder’s argon input.
 Adjust the flow rate to around 3–5 LPM, which is ideal for jewelry welding.